'Insecure' Season 3, Episode 2: Familiar-Like

 "Familiar-Like" is directed by Pete Chatmon, written by Amy Aniobi.
 You might remember Chatmon as the director of "Due North," the series-within-a-series from Season 2 of "Insecure."
 Chatmon also directed two feature films, "Premium" (2006), a romantic dramedy, and "761st" (2007), a documentary about the 761st Tank Battalion in WWII.
 As always, there are some beautiful shots in this episode, mostly in the club scene, that made it fun to watch.

-I streamed "Familiar-Like" on HBO GO and before it started, there was a really nice promo clip (part of the "Because of Her" campaign) that featured Aniobi writing a scene while Issa and Molly acted it out in real time.
+I streamed "Familiar-Like" on HBO GO and before it started, there was a nice promo clip (part of the "Because of Her" campaign) that featured Aniobi writing a scene while Issa and Molly acted it out in real time.

 Aniobi has been a writer on "Insecure" since Season 1 and has worked on shows like "2 Dope Queens" and "Silicon Valley."
 I'm not 100% sure about this, but I think she got her start as a writer on "Awkward Black Girl," Issa's web series that ran from 2011-2013.
 If you want to know more about her, this interview is worth reading.